CurryEshay/nexa/Nexa-Idioms.md

-As a final rule of thumb, if a task cannot be done in one session / sitting (i.e. 2 hours, or 1.5 hours, varies person to person), it should be split into smaller tasks.
+As a final rule of thumb, if a task cannot be done in one session / sitting (i.e. 2 hours, or 1.5 hours), split it.

-Ideally tasks should be 10-60 minutes long, although there are exceptions.
+Ideally tasks should be 10-60 minutes long with exceptions.

 ---